Seattle lawmakers urge Inslee, Durkan to fast-track vaccine access for educators

 “Making a change to the instructional model right now is going to be a detriment to learning,” said Graecher, who works with students who have mental health needs associated with bipolar disorder, ADHD and depression.

 At the bargaining table, the union has asked for weekly access to rapid testing for the virus as part of a reopening agreement, and for detailed protocols on safety measures such as contact tracing.
-It has also proposed certain thresholds of transmission that would trigger the district to close.
+It has also asked for a full-time nurse assigned to each school building.

 Asked if vaccines would help move negotiations forward, Matter responded via email: “Vaccines would certainly help!”